harness/migrator/Readme.md

 ## Replace First Gen expressions with Next Gen

-The command replaces current gen expressions found in all files in current & subdirectories.
+The command replaces first gen expressions found in all files in current & subdirectories.
 By default, we only process the files with following file extensions `yml`, `yaml` & `json`.
 ```shell
 harness-upgrade expressions
 ```